GITenberg/Slave-Narratives--a-Folk-History-of-Slavery-in-the-United-StatesFlorida-Narratives_12297/README.rst

 =====================
-Slave Narratives: a Folk History of Slavery in the United StatesFlorida Narratives
+Slave Narratives: a Folk History of Slavery in the United States; Florida Narratives
 =====================

-This is a git repository of the source files for the book Slave Narratives: a Folk History of Slavery in the United StatesFlorida Narratives by United States.
+This is a git repository of the source files for the book Slave Narratives: a Folk History of Slavery in the United States; Florida Narratives by United States.
 Work Projects Administration.
 This book is in the Public Domain, see the LICENSE file for details.

 Found an error?
 ===============